About

 Insurance

-The therapy services at Root are not covered by Japanese National Health Insurance.
+Therapy services at Root Occupational Therapy Services are not covered by Japanese National Health Insurance.